-Evaluate the inclusion of potential moratoriums on major sites that would give the residents a chance to come to a consensus on what they want for their neighborhood.
-The community will also create a mechanism for the residents to have local involvement in zoning opportunities and/or threats.
+Constraints - Evaluate the inclusion of potential moratoriums on major sites that would give the residents a chance to come neighborhood.
+The community will also create a mechanism for the residents to have local involvement in zoning

-Limit Heavy Industrial Uses -

-The community is concerned that industrial factories and plants have abused and polluted their neighborhoods.
+Limit Heavy Industrial Uses - The community is concerned that industrial factories and plants have abused and polluted their neighborhoods.
 Residents are critical of new industry that could potentially be a polluting, environmentally unfriendly, hazardous to the community and the residents who live there.
 The 1999 Land Use Plan expressed a need to limit these uses and provide for the inclusion of light industrial only.

-Define Sector for Higher Intensity Apartment Complexes -

-The community would like to include higher density apartment complexes, new office buildings and commercial buildings that are higher than two to three stories within the perimeter of Gert Town.
-Larger structures on the main transportation corridors may be acceptable depending on their use and design.

-However, the community expressed a need to be involved in the design process for these higher density proposed designs.
+Define Sector for Higher Intensity Apartment Complexes - The community would like to include higher density apartment complexes, new office buildings and commercial buildings that are higher than two to three stories within the perimeter of Gert Town.
+Larger structures on the main transportation corridors may be acceptable depending on their use and However, the community design. expressed a need to be involved in the design process for these higher density proposed designs.
 Big box stores and other buildings should be allowed within the neighborhood as long as Gert Town remains a small, personal, residential neighborhood with buildings that reflect that scale.

-Increase Neighborhood Commercial - During the neighborhood meetings process the residents expressed a need to have within the neighborhood a grocery store with fresh produce and the other commercial offerings, the inclusion of a community garden and limiting the presence of liquor stores and bars near the neighborhood to decrease loitering.
-Present zoning within Gert Town allows the inclusion of neighborhood commercial.
-Market forces will address the availability of these commercial facilities once the population of the neighborhood increases through the process of reconstruction.
-Limiting the number of liquor establishments will have to be a process coordinated with local authorities.
+Increase Neighborhood Commercial -During the neighborhood meetings process the residents expressed a need to have within the neighborhood a grocery store with fresh produce and the other commercial offerings, the inclusion of a community garden and limiting the presence of liquor stores and bars near the